-Dismount on up slope side or to a side if pointed straight up slope.
+Dismount on uphill side or to a side if pointed straight uphill.
 Turn the ATV around and remount, following the procedure described in the Owner's Manual.

-If the slope is not too steep and you have good footing, you may be able to walk the ATV back down the slope.
+If the hill is not too steep and you have good footing, you may be able to walk the ATV back down the hill.
 Make sure your intended path is clear in case you lose control of the ATV.
 If you decide you can walk the ATV safely:

-- 1. Stand with your body facing downslope, beside the vehicle so you can reach the front brake lever with your left hand. - 2.
+- 1. Stand with your body facing downhill, beside the vehicle so you can reach the front brake lever with your left hand. - 2.
 Be sure your legs are clear of the wheels. - 3.
 Check your footing. - 4.
-Then slowly and carefully back the ATV down the slope using the front brake lever to control speed. - 5.
-If you lose control of the ATV, for your safety, get away from the vehicle.
+Then slowly and carefully back the ATV down the hill using the front brake lever to control speed. - 5.
+If you lose control of the ATV, for your safety, get away from the vehicle,

-If the slope is too steep or too slippery, or if you have any doubt whether you can safely walk the ATV back down the slope, leave the vehicle where it is and get help.
-If possible, block the wheels so the vehicle won't roll backwards.
+If the hill is too steep or too slippery, or if you have any doubt whether you can safely walk the ATV back down the hill, leave the vehicle where it is and get help.
+If possible, block the wheels so the vehicle Won't roll backwards.